-[Mikael] also had a great pair of carmel color boots he wore a lot that I also loved; they were like an ankle oxford.
+[Mikael] also had a great pair of caramel color boots he wore a lot that I also loved; they were like an ankle oxford.
 These were by Crockett & Jones which you can get at Barneys, or if you’re in NYC or London they have their own stores.
 He also wore a black leather round toe lace up ankle boot by Fiorentini & Baker and a grey suede lace up boot by Costume National.

 Things might look pretty repetitive here, so if you’re looking for a scene in particular, scroll ’til you find it.
 I wanted to be thorough here, but that can also mean boring.
 Hopefully the screenshots will liven things up a bit.
 Here we go!

-When he first meets with Henrik in Hedestad, around Christmas 2005, he wears the charcoal overcoat over the gray sport coat, light gray button-down shirt, gray pick-and-pick vest, dark wash jeans with a belt, and black leather boots.
+When he first meets with Henrik in Hedestad, around Christmas 2005, he wears the charcoal overcoat over the gray sport coat, light gray button-up shirt, gray pick-and-pick vest, dark wash jeans with a belt, and black leather boots.
 He accessorizes (and keeps himself warm) with a thick charcoal blue and gray striped wool scarf, worn in most of his outdoor scenes in Hedestad.
 He wears his Omega watch and his Mykita acetate glasses, both of which I will discuss at the bottom of this section.

 After meeting with Henrik, Mikael goes back to the Millennium magazine office and sees Erika.
 Not much is seen below the waist here, but he definitely wears the chunky charcoal cardigan and the first blue henley.